redhat-developer/vscode-java/README.md

 * `java.codeGeneration.toString.limitElements`: Limit number of items in arrays/collections/maps to list, if 0 then list all.
 Defaults to `0`.
 * `java.selectionRange.enabled`: Enable/disable Smart Selection support for Java.
 Disabling this option will not affect the VS Code built-in word-based and bracket-based smart selection.

-New in 0.54.0:
+New in 0.54.2:
-* `java.maven.updateSnapshots`: Force update of Snapshots/Releases.
+* `java.showBuildStatusOnStart.enabled`: Automatically show build status on startup.
+Defaults to `false`.

 Troubleshooting
 ===============